TZstatsADS/Spr2016-Proj5-Grp4/README.md

 We extracted features of images using neural network, caffe and opencv, but there is no ideal feature given by SIFT in opencv.
 We also used pixels as features.

-In the classification chain model, we treated the 10 classes as 10 dummy variables to built 10 binary-class classifers.
-Then ensemble the results of 10 classifers to give the prediction.
+In the classifier chain model, we treated the 10 classes as 10 dummy variables to built 10 binary-class classifiers.
+Then ensemble the results of 10 classifiers to give the prediction.

 <p align="center"><img src="figs/classification_chain.jpg" ></p>

 We also built a model based on random forest using pixel as features.
 The third model used Extreme Gradient Boosting and features extracted by neural network.
 Finally, we ensemble the three models to get the final prediction.

-The structure of classier:
+The structure of classifier:

 <p align="center"><img src="figs/model.jpg" ></p>